 GDPR Compliance and Elasticsearch

-The European Union's (EU) General Data Protection Regulation (GDPR) goes into effect May 25, 2018.
+The European Union's (EU) General Data Protection Regulation (GDPR) is now in effect.
 Non-compliance comes with heavy fines.
 Learn about security and deployment best practices to get your Elasticsearch data compliant with GDPR guidelines.

 Talk with an Elastic expert about getting GDPR-ready with the Elastic Stack.